Phantom Feed

 Like with the other challenges, all application source code was given in a ZIP file.
 The challenge/

-directory contained three servers, two backends, and a frontend:
+directory contained three servers, two apps, and a frontend:

 ├── challenge